expressjs/domain-middleware/README.md

 An `uncaughtException` middleware for connect, using `domains` to allow a clean uncaught errors handling.
 This module tries to be a better [connect-domain](https://github.com/baryshev/connect-domain) module.

+Features :
+* creates a domain for the current request
+* detect errors bubbled to this domain
+* handles errors with the following pattern :
+  * respond to the corresponding request with the error handler
+  * starts a security suicide timeout in case the shutdown is blocked
+  * prevent the server from accepting new connections
+* only starts the error callback once, subsequent errors are printed only

 Tested with express 4.
 Should work with express 3 and connect.

 See also [node-domain-middleware](https://github.com/brianc/node-domain-middleware), [express-domain-errors](https://github.com/mathrawka/express-domain-errors)